jakeb1996/FASTAr/README.md

 ## Verification

-Note: this to verify that collapsing, modifying an annotation and extracting DNA sequences is done correctly.

 **1) Understand the context of this method**

 View GRCm38/mm10 chr19:16,767,421-20,818,303 in the UCSC Genome Browser.
 It will show Foxb2 gene.
 [UCSC Browser - GRCm38/mm10 Chr19](https://genome.ucsc.edu/cgi-bin/hgTracks?db=mm10&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr19%3A16767421-20818303&hgsid=674918601_YLI5ZKYBVVEjC29faHGp1IVNABk8)